HritwikSinghal/Youtube-Thumbnail-Downloader/README.md

 # Youtube_Thumbnail_Downloader

-Download Youtube Video Thumbnails by simply providing ID of the videos
+Download, then resize, then crop Youtube Video Thumbnails, by simply providing ID of the videos

 'https://www.youtube.com/watch?v=wArETCVkS4g' This is a typical youtube URL.
 The portion after '=' is the ID of video i.e 'wArETCVkS4g' in this case.